ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

-### Availability of Part-Time Jobs and Mothers' Labor Supply
+### Mothers' Labor Force Participation and the Availability of Part-Time Jobs

 *joint with Andrea Hofer and Andreas Beerli*
 (Draft coming soon)